- General Terminology: Cards; Deal and Play; Melds and Canastas

 - When making the initial meld you may take the discard pile in the same turn (instead of drawing from the stock), if you hold a pair of natural cards which you can meld with the top card of the discard pile.
 The minimum count and the required three card natural or wild meld must already be present and complete in your hand and must be laid down before you are allowed to take any card from the pile.
 The pair that you use to take the pile could be within one of the melds you are using to meet the initial meld requirement, or it could be a separate pair of another rank - but in this last case, the point value of the cards in this pair do not count towards meeting your minimum count, since they are not a complete meld from your hand.

 - 2. The Splash

 - If you have a natural canasta (seven natural cards of the same rank) or a wild card canasta (seven cards that are twos or jokers) in your hand, you may meld them as the initial meld for your team.
-In this case you do not have to meet any minimum count requirements.
+In this case you do not have to meet any minimum count requirement.

 - If this canasta was already complete in your hand before your turn, and you also have a natural pair of a different rank that matches the top card of the discard pile, you can use the pair to take the discard pile in the same turn.
 However, you cannot claim a splash using six cards from your hand and the seventh card of the canasta from the discard pile.